 Now, add the egg mixture into the saucepan and bring it to a boil over medium heat until it’s simmering.

-Remove the saucepan from heat and stir in the butter, until it’s melted and smooth.
+Remove the saucepan from the heat and stir in the butter, until it’s melted and smooth.

 Place the curd into a jar and enjoy warm or chilled.
 It’s so good and so simple to make, you’ll wonder why you have attempted it before.

-Do you have tips for adding in the egg yolks so they don’t curdle?
+Do you have tips for adding the egg yolks so they don’t curdle?